Home Inspection FAQ

 How does your service compare to that of other home inspectors?

-We welcome you to read more out about our services, then compare us to the competition.
-We’re sure that you will find that we are the best in the business; well-educated, professional, sincere, unbiased, fair, and thorough.
+We welcome you to read more about our services, then compare us to the competition.
+We’re sure that you will find that we are the best in the business.
+We’re well-educated, professional, sincere, unbiased, fair, and thorough.
 Our inspections are a complete service, with no hidden charges.
-Our report format is easy to understand, easier to read (digital printout, no handwriting to decipher), and we include images with every report.
+Our home inspection report format is easy to understand, easier to read (digital printout, no handwriting to decipher), and we include images with every report.
 We are not satisfied unless you’re satisfied.
-All of these factors separate us from our competition, and continue to make us the preferred choice for home inspections!
+All of these factors separate us from our competition and continue to make us the preferred choice for home inspections!